 This was basically the same band as "Louis Armstrong's Hot Five" except that Armstrong was replaced by George Mitchell.
-It's quite amazing to think that these same fellows George Mitchell, Johnny Dodds, Kid Ory and Johnny St Cyr probably just broke away from a rehearsal with Jelly Roll Morton with whom they would make the most famous "Red Hot Pepper" recordings only two months later.
+It's striking to think that at the time George Mitchell, Johnny Dodds, Kid Ory and Johnny St. Cyr were already rehearsing with Jelly Roll Morton.
+Two months later they took part in the most famous of his "Red Hot Pepper's" sessions.

-Yet, although this band only recorded four tunes as the "Wanderers" they would record four more under the name of the "New Orleans Bootblacks" two on this date and two the following day, July 14th 1926.
+Yet, although they only cut four tunes as the "Wanderers" they would record four more under the name of the "New Orleans Bootblacks" two on this date and two the following day, July 14th 1926.